Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p2.md

 # K Dimensional connect N - Part 2: Deep Q Learning

-In my previous blog post I showed how to extend the game connect 4 into any dimensions and and any number of N-in-a-row.
+In my [previous blog post](https://bam4d.github.io/#/post/k-dimensional-connect-n--part-1-environment/2) I showed how to extend the game connect 4 into any dimensions and and any number of N-in-a-row.
+Reading the previous post first will help in understanding the background to the problem and some of the concepts I talk about in this post.

-Now i'm going to show how machine learning algorithms can quite easily learn and play N-dimensional versions of this game.
+In this post I'm going to show how machine learning algorithms can quite easily learn and play N-dimensional versions of this game.

 All of the code for these experiments can be found [here](https://github.com/Bam4d/K-dimensional-connect-N/blob/master) Please feel free to download and try to reproduce my experiments.
 And of course, let me know if there are any errors!